 call_python("log", "Hi from JS")

-When this JavaScript code runs, Dukpy converts the JavaScript string
+When this JavaScript code runs, DukPy converts the JavaScript string

 "Hi from JS"

-into a Python string,This conversion also works on
+into a Python string,This conversion works for

-numbers, string, and booleans, but not with fancy objects.
+but not with fancy objects. and then passes that Python

-and then passes that Python string to the print
+string to the print

-function we
+function we exported.
+Then

-exported.
-Then print
+print

 prints that string.

-Since we ultimately want JavaScript to call a
+Since we ultimately want a console.log

 function, not a call_python

-function, we need to define a console
+function, we need to define a

-object and then give
+object and then give it a log

 property.
-We can do that in
+We can do that in JavaScript:

 console = { log: function(x) { call_python("log", x); } }